ch200c/Durak.Godot/readme.md

 - Improve debug logging (who is attacking, etc)
 - Partnership game support
 - Cleanup without exceptions on back to menu button press
+- Code refactor in Durak.Godot to do one thing at a time (click, animate, animation ends, etc based on main loop)
+- Fix end attack button spamming